fluent/fluentd-docs-gitbook/guides/filter-modify-apache.md

 </filter>
 ```

-This will produce an event like below:
+This will produce an event like this:

 ```
 {